evchip/mpp-solver-as-a-service/README.md

 ## The Problem

 Buying a prediction market position today means bridging tokens, connecting to the right chain, interacting with the protocol directly, and managing wallets across networks.
-An agent can't do this.
-A user shouldn't have to.
+That sucks.

 ## The Solution